michaeltlombardi/pentola-book/manuscript/02-character-creation/c-ambitions-and-traits.md

 G> - **Fear:** Drakes (33)
 G> - **Long Term Ambition:** Ward Off Demonic Threat Through Song (90) G>
-G> These traits paint an image of Karacter as a person eager to learn and always watchful, seeking truth by speaking up even when it's unwise.
+G> These traits paint an image of Taryn as a person eager to learn and always watchful, seeking truth by speaking up even when it's unwise.
 G> Their fear of Drakes makes their start as a would-be Knight more difficult _and_ interesting.
 G> The ambition to ward off Demons with a song implies that they have a curiosity about the _Gondolieri_ who are famous for abjuring the demons in the canals with their songs.